Welcome to UCSB! - UCEAP Reciprocal Exchange

 - Participate in UCSB EAP events - many include students who have studied abroad

-- Get a part-time job, participate in an internship or apply for academic training after your program
+- Get a part-time job, participate in an internship or apply for academic training after your first term

 Ask for help:

-- Talk to your Reciprocal Exchange Coordinator or UCSB staff/advisors on how to get involved
+- Talk to the Reciprocal Exchange Coordinator or UCSB staff/advisors on how to get involved

-- Don't be afraid to speak to your Reciprocal Exchange Coordinator if you're having a challenging time adjusting
+- Don't be afraid to speak to the Reciprocal Exchange Coordinator if you're having a challenging time adjusting

 Frequently Used Campus Resources